Patient and Public Involvement in your research

 I need my response in less than 2 weeks.
 Can I still ask the panel for feedback?

 Meaningful PPI takes time – both because your contributors need adequate time to reflect on the project in order to provide their feedback, but also because we value our contributors’ time and we can’t expect them to instantly provide feedback with no notice.
 You also need time to be able to reflect on their feedback and adjust your research in response.
-As such, we will not send research proposals out to the whole panel with a less than two-week deadline.
+As such, we will generally not send research proposals out to the whole panel with a less than two-week deadline.
 However, if you need to get some feedback quickly, we will work with you where we can.
 If you have a short deadline, please get in touch with Georgina or Amanda who will discuss your requirements with you and see what we can organise.

 Why do I need to submit background information and a lay summary if my research proposal doesn’t require one?